Higher symplectic capacities: Rational symplectic field theory

 \subsubsection{The contact homology algebra and its linearization}

 We first recall the definition of the contact homology algebra.
-Given a strict contact manifold $(Y,\alpha)$, let $\X$ denote the $\Lamo$-module generated by a formal variable $x_{\gamma}$ for each good Reeb orbit $\gamma$ of $(Y,\alpha)$.
+Given a strict contact manifold $(Y,\alpha)$, let $\X$ denote the $T$-adic completion of the $\Lamo$-module generated by a formal variable $x_{\gamma}$ for each good Reeb orbit $\gamma$ of $(Y,\alpha)$.
 We endow $\X$ with a grading such that $|x_\gamma| = n - 3 - \cz(\gamma)$.
 Along the lines of Remark \ref{rmk:on_gradings_in_symplectic_fillings}, this is only a $\Z/2$ grading, although in many cases it can be upgraded to say a $\Z$ grading (see Remark \ref{rmk:on_gradings} below for the relevant discussion).
-Let $\A := S\X$.
-That is, $\A$ is the free supercommutative unital $\Lamo$-algebra generated by the good Reeb orbits of $(Y,\alpha)$.\footnote{Recall from \S\ref{subsec:filtered_Linf_algebras} that our conventions are such that both $\X$ and $S\X$ are completed with respect to the $T$-adic topology.} Elements of $\A$ are $\Lamo$-linear combinations of ``words'' $x_{\gamma_1} \odot ... \odot x_{\gamma_k}$ for $k \geq 0$, which we will write more briefly as $x_{\gamma_1}...x_{\gamma_k}$.
+Let $\A$ denote the $T$-adic completion of $S\X$.
+That is, $\A$ is the free supercommutative unital $\Lamo$-algebra generated by the good Reeb orbits of $(Y,\alpha)$.\footnote{Recall from \S\ref{subsec:filtered_Linf_algebras} that our conventions are such that both $\X$ and $S\X$ are always completed with respect to the $T$-adic topology.} Elements of $\A$ are $\Lamo$-linear combinations of ``words'' $x_{\gamma_1} \odot ... \odot x_{\gamma_k}$ for $k \geq 0$, which we will write more briefly as $x_{\gamma_1}...x_{\gamma_k}$.
 In particular, note that there is the ``empty word'' $e = 1 \in \Lamo = \odot^0\X$, which serves as the multiplicative unit.